larswaechter/schlaumeier/CONTRIBUTING.md

-Feel free to contribute to 🧙‍♂️ schlaumeier:
+Feel free to contribute to schlaumeier🧙‍♂️

 1. Create a [fork](https://github.com/larswaechter/schlaumeier/fork)
 2. Create a new branch